arturz/live_view_responsive/README.md

 end
 ```

-- ✅ Uses `display` CSS property to toggle visibility.
-Everything stays in the browser. ⚡
+- ✅ Toggles CSS display property on media query change with zero latency. ⚡
-- ✅ No need to write custom CSS or learn Tailwind.
+- ✅ No need to write custom media queries or learn Tailwind.

 ### With media query assigns